-This is less of a campsite and more than just rough-in it boondocking on the side of the river on some gravel.
+This is less of a campsite and more of a just roughing-in it (boondocking) on the side of the river on some gravel.
 Gorgeous views in every direction so worth the gravelly spots.
 Perfect Campground for the jumping off into Kennicott and McCarthy.
 Listen to the Raging River as you fall asleep.
 Friendly host went out of his way to let us use his phone to check up on grown kids at home.
+No real fire puts to speak of, we used rocks to enclose our fire and there were plenty of those.
+No table either but considering the price we really didnt mind for being close to the bridge into McCarthy.

 The host was really friendly and helpful, easy going guy who owns the property.
 It’s a flat rate and you can camp wherever you want!
 There is lots of space to have your own spot.
 There are lots of fire pits and picnic tables around, as well as outhouses.
 Great location right by the river and bridge and a short walk to the lake with amazing views of the glacier!